evan-goode/mania/README.md

 ## Configuration :wrench:
 Every option (except `--config-file`) can be specified either as a command-line argument or using a YAML configuration file.
 On the command line, prefix the option with `--`, or, when setting a boolean to false, `--no-`.

-When it's first run, Mania creates `~/config/mania/config.yaml` and populates it with some default values.
+The first time it is run, Mania populates `~/config/mania/config.yaml` with some default values.
 For more information on the YAML format, see http://docs.ansible.com/ansible/latest/YAMLSyntax.html.

 To point Mania to a different configuration file, use `--config-file <file>`